Scholarships

 Listed below are scholarship programs awarded by the University to entering first-year students.

 Presidential Scholars Program.
 The Presidential Scholars Program is a renewable, merit-based award covering undergraduate Villanova University tuition (fall and spring semesters), on-campus room, board (meal plan includes up to 21 meals per week), the general fee, and the cost of textbooks to the completion of one undergraduate degree or up to eight semesters, whichever comes first.
 Presidential Scholars are transformational leaders both on and off campus who have demonstrated a love of learning and a commitment to enhancing both their local and broader civic communities.
 Villanova Presidential Scholars represent diverse intellectual, social, ethnic, and economic backgrounds.
 Each year, the University awards a portion of Presidential Scholars Program to underrepresented students who have demonstrated leadership in their ability to make significant academic and social contributions to their school and communities.
 The purpose of the Underrepresented Presidential Scholars Program for Diversity, Equity, and Social Change is to identify and recruit Scholars who will be agents for transformative social change.
-The University is committed to diversity within the classroom and campus climate and believes that learning is best achieved through sharing diverse perspectives and ideas.
-The Underrepresented Presidential Scholars Program for Diversity, Equity, and Social Change is one way the University upholds its commitment to foster a diverse, equitable, and inclusive community.
 Students who wish to be considered for the Underrepresented Presidential Scholars Program for Diversity, Equity, and Social Change are reviewed by BOTH their College selection committee and the Underrepresented Presidential Scholars Program (PSP) selection committee.

-For more information regarding the Presidential Scholars Program, application deadlines and the nomination process, visit the following websites: Center for Research and Fellowships: https://www1.villanova.edu/villanova/provost/crf.html and The Center for Access Success and Achievement: https://www1.villanova.edu/villanova/provost/casa.html.
-For more information regarding the Program’s particular commitment to enrolling Underrepresented Students, contact the Center for Access Success and Achievement at 610-519-4075.
+For more information regarding the Presidential Scholars Program, application deadlines and the nomination process, visit the following websites: Center for Research and Fellowships: https://www1.villanova.edu/university/research-scholarship/crf/presidential-scholars.html and the Center for Access Success and Achievement: https://www1.villanova.edu/villanova/provost/casa.html.

 Denise McNair Memorial Scholarship.
 The Denise McNair Memorial Scholarship has been instituted in memory of Denise McNair who, on Sunday, September 15, 1963, died in the early days of the civil rights movement in a racially motivated bomb attack at the Sixteenth Street Baptist Church in Birmingham, Alabama.
-This Scholarship, valued at full tuition for eight consecutive regular semesters (not including summer), will be awarded to a first-year student who is a U.S. citizen from a traditionally underrepresented population and, who has demonstrated outstanding academic achievement and a commitment to family, religious faith, peace and justice.
+This Scholarship, valued at full tuition for eight consecutive regular semesters (not including summer), will be awarded to a first-year student with a faith-based background who is interested in social justice and advocacy.
 The McNair Scholarship is awarded every four years to an entering first year student.
 Therefore, this scholarship will next be awarded to an entering first-year student entering fall 2024.

 To apply, you must have already submitted a completed application for admission as a first-year student.
 Then, you must submit the McNair Memorial Scholarship application no later than February 1 and the required essay by February 7.
 Applicants may apply for admission via Early Action, Early Decision (both November 1 deadlines) or Regular Decision (January 15 deadline).